TJKlein/pytorch-bertflow/README.md

 ### Evaluation

-Running evaluation on STS, SICK-R, simply provide the path of the model trained in the previous script to the evaluation shells script:
+Running evaluation on [SentEval](https://github.com/facebookresearch/SentEval)), simply provide the path of the model trained in the previous script to the evaluation shells script:

 ```
 sh eval.sh <path to BERT-flow model>